aloralabs/borochov-website/content/_index.md

   date: 2021-09-18
 template: home/index.html
 ---
-### COVID-19 Update
+### Shabbat Services

 Shalom!
-We are excited to announce that we will be holding High Holy Day services for the year 5783 (2022).
+We are excited to announce that we will be holding Shabbat services again.

-We will closely monitor for any changes to government regulations and will adhere to them as well as any recommendations from Ontario Public Health.
+Services begin at 9:00 a.m. and there is always a kiddush following the service.

-We thank you for your loyalty and wish to see you all in good health and your smiling faces this year.
+A weekly email goes out informing you of the upcoming Shabbat service.
+To join the list please use the following email address **weekly-join@bmjc.ca**

 ### Upcoming Services

-Borochov Cultural Centre and Kol Yisroel Congregation normally conduct Services during Rosh Hashanah and Yom Kippur that attract families from all areas of Greater Toronto.
+Borochov Cultural Centre and Kol Yisroel Congregation conduct services during Rosh Hashanah and Yom Kippur that attract families from all areas of Greater Toronto.
 Over the past 50+ years we have established a congregation of generations.
 Our family services are conducted in a warm, friendly, comfortable atmosphere with reserved seating at reasonable rates.
-We also normally provide babysitting.

 ### Associates